 If you’re looking for a more upscale, intimate Waikīkī nightspot, head to Halekulani hotel’s chic, dimly lit Lewers Lounge (2199 Kalia Rd.).
 The plush seating and dark wood paneling help create the perfect ambience for sipping fabulous cocktails and listening to live jazz.
 A dress code is enforced, so you’ll have to leave the shorts and flip-flops behind; phone (844) 288-8022.

-You’ll also have to dress to impress and fork over some mad cash if you want to party at Addiction Nightclub in The Modern Honolulu by Diamond Resorts (1775 Ala Moana Blvd.).
+You’ll also have to dress to impress and fork over some mad cash if you want to party at Addiction Nightclub in The Modern Honolulu (1775 Ala Moana Blvd.).
 Open Thursday through Saturday, this sleek, high-energy club has velvet ropes, VIP tables, and DJs who keep the house and hip-hop beats going until the wee hours of the morning; phone (808) 943-5800.